 Unrealised gains and losses on investments represent the difference between the fair value at the balance sheet date and their purchase price.
 Movements in unrealised investment gains and losses during the year comprise the increase/decrease in the reporting period in the value of the investments held at the reporting date and the reversal of unrealised investment gains and losses recognised in earlier reporting periods in respect of investment disposals of the current period.
-Movements in unrealised investment of Comprehensive Income.
+Movements in unrealised investment gains and losses are reported in the Statement of Comprehensive Income.

-Functional currencies
+Functional currency